- Table of Contents

 The Westone W40 have an ear-hook-like design which means the earbuds are at an angle to better fit the contours of your ears.
 They come with two cables; one that looks pretty standard and has the in-line remote and the second, the 'Epic Cable', is braided and gives off a much more high-end appeal.
 They also have interchangeable faceplates which come in 3 color variations, black, blue and red, to better match your tastes and preferences.
 However, their overall design feels a bit bland and doesn't quite reflect their hefty price range.

 The W40 have a wide variety of tips to help you find a fit that's comfortable for you.
+They have a more comfortable fit than the Etymotic ER4XR.
 They have multiple tip sizes and types, some made of memory foam that better conform to the shape of your ear canal.
 They're also worn like an ear-hook design, so the earbuds are shaped in a manner that fits snugly within the contours of your ears.
 This makes them more comfortable than typical in-ears, although if you're not a fan of the in-ear fit, they may still get a bit fatiguing after wearing them for a while.

 The W40 have a simple and efficient control scheme.
 The inline remote is only available on the default cable which is not ideal, but the controls themselves are easy-to-use and well spaced out.
 They provide the essential functions; call/play/pause, track skipping, and volume controls.
 The buttons are a bit flat, but they have a good tactile feedback when you press them.

 The W40 are as portable as most in-ear headphones.
 They will easily fit into your pockets and aren't much of hassle to carry on you at all times.
 They even come with a sturdy carrying case that also portable.
 It adds a bit more bulk to W40s so they may not fit into your pants pocket when they're in the case, but it shouldn't be an issue if you keep them in your jacket or your bag.